 Borrowers with good credit and 20% equity can qualify for a conventional loan, which is the most common, and usually the cheapest, way to go for most borrowers.

-The average cost of a 30-year conventional loan was 5.17% in November 2018, according to Ellie Mae, a California-based mortgage technology firm whose software is used by many lenders.
+The average cost of a 30-year conventional loan was 4.52% in May, according to Ellie Mae, a California-based mortgage technology firm.

 2. Refinance with an FHA loan

 You can refinance with an FHA loan even if you have little or no equity in your home, a much lower credit score or higher debt than lenders usually accept.

 The Federal Housing Administration, a division of the U.S. Department of Housing and Urban Development, doesn't actually make loans.